-Plan description - The ASRS administers a cost-sharing multiple-employer defined benefit pension plan, a cost-sharing multiple-employer defined benefit health insurance premium benefit (OPEB) plan, and a cost-sharing multiple-employer defined benefit long-term disability (OPEB) plan.
+Plan description - The ASRS administers a cost-sharing multiple-employer defined benefit pension plan.
 The Arizona State Retirement System Board governs the ASRS according to the provisions of A.R.S.
-Title 38, Chapter 5, Articles 2 and 2.1.
+Title 38, Chapter 5, Article 2.
 The ASRS is a component unit of the State of Arizona.

-Benefits provided - The ASRS provides retirement, health insurance premium supplement, long-term disability, and survivor benefits.
+Benefits provided - The ASRS provides retirement and survivor benefits.
 State statute establishes benefit terms.
 Retirement benefits are calculated on the basis of age, average monthly compensation, and service credit as follows: